Rm: 4320 Bioscience Complex

-Two types of honours thesis projects are available for this coming year.
-The first involves field work on birds at the Queen's University Biological Station (QUBS), studying interactions among birds.
-The second involves comparative analyses of trait evolution in birds.
-The latter projects rely upon published phylogenetic relationships, genetic data, geographic range data (using GIS), and measures of traits from the literature or from museums.
-These latter projects will not require field work.
+Honours thesis projects available for this coming year involve comparative analyses of trait evolution in birds, and comparative analyses of behavioural dominance among closely related species of birds.
+These projects rely on published phylogenetic relationships, genetic data, geographic range data (using GIS), and measures of traits or interactions from the literature, museums, or other sources.
+These projects will not require field work.

-Please see my webpage for more details regarding our general research in the lab (http://post.queensu.ca/~pm45/).
+Please see my webpage and recent papers for more details regarding the research

-projects will require some part time work in the summer, and intensive work beginning in September.
+STARTING DATE: Projects will require some work in the summer, and intensive work beginning in September.

 (1) Variation in the relationship between body size and behavioural dominance across taxonomic families of birds— Closely-related species of birds often interact aggressively, with one species consistently dominant to the other.
 Behaviourally dominant species are typically, but not always, the larger species.
 This project would test the hypothesis that the importance of body size in determining the outcome of aggressive interactions varies across different families of birds.

 (2) Reinforcement, sexual selection, and the evolution of diverse ornamentation in the birds-of-paradise — Birds-of-paradise are renowned for their diversity of extravagant traits, including songs, bare parts, feathers, and colour patterns.
 This project would test the hypothesis that reinforcement directs sexual selection to different ornaments, leading to the diversification of ornamentation among sympatric birds-of-paradise.